zzhangjii/learning-library/ApplicationIntegration-labguide.md

         section for the steps.

 55. Due to clearing the browser cache, you will lose your connection to the Oracle Public Cloud.
-Follow the “Access Your Oracle Integration Instance” steps in the Preparing Your Environment section to sign in again.
-You’ll be browsing to the URL to access your My Oracle Services page.
+Browse to the *My Oracle Services Page UR*L noted in your *MyLabNotes* file to access your services.

 ### Initiate a Request as a Store Manager